 Also in Mario & Luigi: Partners in Time, the time travel doesn't seem to make any sense.
 The Shroobs attack the past, but none of the present characters have any memory of it, and their traveling into the past actually CHANGES E. Gadd's memories!
 But what if the Shroobs didn't mean to attack the past, but the present?
 We saw that when Gadd's time machine was created, portals to the past began popping up everywhere.
 The Shroobs, en route to the Mushroom Kingdom, accidentally went through one of these holes and attacked the past instead of the present, justifying why no one remembers them.

-Let's talk about the original Super Mario Bros. for the NES, shall we?
-In the first seven castles, if you defeat Bowser with fireballs instead of getting the axe at the end of the bridge, he turns into a Mook of some kind while he falls into the lava.
-I always thought that was kind of random.
-Only just now did I realize that in the first seven castles, it's not really Bowser you're fighting — it's a random Mook magically transformed into Bowser's likeness!
+In the first seven castles of Super Mario Bros., if you defeat Bowser with fireballs instead of getting the axe at the end of the bridge, he turns into a Mook of some kind while he falls into the lava.
+It seems kind of random, but it's not really Bowser you're fighting — it's a random Mook magically transformed into Bowser's likeness!
 Killing that Mook breaks the spell!
 Not only is the Princess in another castle, so is her kidnapper!
 This isn't even mentioned in the manual, which only mentions black magic turning the Mushroom Kingdom citizens into blocks and horsehair plants and little else.

 Notice how Mimi's barrier in the first fight with her is nullified by Merlee's cheering?
 It's the first demonstration in the game that positive emotions like love can counter the Chaos Heart's powers.
 Bleck's Chaos-Heart-powered barrier and later, Dimentio's falls the same way once you fight him.